Coca-Cola names Quincey president, fuelling succession speculation

 "We believe this structure will allow Kent to focus more on longer-term strategy across the entire Coke system versus day-to-day operations," said Wells Fargo analyst Bonnie Herzog in a note.

-"Given Quincey's favorable regard in the organization and relatively young age, we believe this new role potentially positions him to become (Coke's) next CEO."
+"Given Quincey's favourable regard in the organization and relatively young age, we believe this new role potentially positions him to become (Coke's) next CEO."

 Quincey, 50, is a 19-year veteran of the company and most recently served as president of Coke's Europe group, the company's most profitable business.